Winter storm lashes East Coast with deep snow, high winds

 “My boyfriend is out driving a plow, and I had a bunch of cleaning to do at home, and I want a drink while I’m doing it,” she said, as she called the store to find out if it planned to open at all.
 “It’s a good day to stay inside and clean.”

-In the seaside town of Newburyport, north of Boston near the New Hampshire border, officials strongly encouraged residents living along the shore to move to higher ground.
+Video on social media showed wind and waves battering North Weymouth, south of Boston, flooding streets with a slurry of frigid water.
+Other video showed a street underwater on Nantucket and waves crashing against the windows of a building in Plymouth.

-Video posted on social media showed wind and waves battering North Weymouth, south of Boston, flooding streets with a slurry of frigid water.
-Other video showed a street underwater on Nantucket.
+In the seaside town of Newburyport, near the New Hampshire border, officials encouraged residents along the shore to move to higher ground.

 The storm had two saving graces: Dry snow less capable of snapping trees and tearing down power lines, and its timing on a weekend, when schools were closed and few people were commuting.

-Officials from Virginia to Maine warned people to stay off the roads.
+Parts of 10 states were under blizzard warnings: Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York and New Jersey, along with much of the Delmarva Peninsula in Delaware, Maryland and Virginia.
+Officials in all those states warned people to stay off the roads.

-Rhode Island, all of which was under a blizzard warning, banned all nonemergency road travel starting at 8 a.m.
-Fierce winds blew the snow sideways for hours in Providence.
+Rhode Island, all of which was under a blizzard warning, banned all nonemergency road travel.

-In West Hartford, Connecticut, a tractor-trailer jacknifed on Interstate 84, closing several lanes.
+In West Hartford, Connecticut, a tractor-trailer jackknifed on Interstate 84, closing several lanes.
 Massachusetts banned heavy trucks from interstate highways.

-On New York's Long Island, East Hampton officials reported near-whiteout conditions, as much as 8 inches (20 centimeters) of snow by midmorning and wind gusts of over 50 mph (80 kph).
+New York Gov. Kathy Hochul advised people to stay home as the storm lingered longer than expected, and she warned of below-zero windchills after it passes.
+The state had declared a state of emergency Friday evening.

-“There’s a lot of drifting of snow, so of course we’re urging people not to go out at all, allow the highway crews to do their job,” Town Supervisor Peter Van Scoyoc said.
-“It’s going to be challenging enough without people getting stuck in the roadway.”
+“This is a very serious storm, very serious.
+We’ve been preparing for this.
+This could be life-threatening,” Hochul said.
+“It’s high winds, heavy snow, blizzard conditions — all the elements of a classic nor’easter.”

-In Philadelphia, where 6 inches (15 centimeters) was reported by early Saturday, few drivers ventured onto streets covered in knee-high drifts.
+Police on Long Island said they had to help motorists stuck in the snow.
+New York City expected up to a foot (30 centimeters) of snow by midafternoon.

-Some parts of the Jersey Shore had more than 13 inches (33 centimeters) by midday, the National Weather Service reported.
+In Philadelphia, where 6 inches (15 centimeters) fell by early Saturday, few drivers ventured onto streets covered in knee-high drifts.

 Delaware allowed only essential personnel to drive in two of its three counties.